THE ARIZONA HOMEBUYER ADVOCATE PROGRAM

-It's also a very large investment the Buyer must be able to "live with, while they live in it".
+It's also a very large investment.
+The Buyer must be able to "live with it, while they live in it".
 All aspects of the process must be done with care.
 The Buyer's choice to have someone represent ONLY them preserves the "consumer's choice process" throughout the entire transaction.
 They need to be sure that the person representing them will not "change hats" in the middle of this enjoyable and rewarding experience.
 When you are the Buyer, your interests should always be the ONLY consideration!

 The Advocate Homebuyer Program will assure you of no chance of "changing hats" in your transaction.

-How can the Seller's agent get the best possible purchase price for the Buyer, if he is primarily contracted to get as much as possible for the Seller?
-Who ends up losing?
-It's simple...the Buyer.
+How can the Seller's agent get the best possible purchase price for the Buyer... if he is primarily contracted to get as much as possible for the Seller?
+Who ends up losing? ...the Buyer.
 This situation is one of the many conflicts of dual agency and "limited representation".
 This is the reason for change that built the Advocate Homebuyer Program.

 This Program truly is real estate transformed to completely and effectively serve the Buyer.

 Dual agency & "limited representation" are riddled with conflicts and problems.
 It creates more questions than it answers and the one who is left out in the cold is the Buyer.
-The Arizona Department of Real Estate (ADRE) is a state agency who's mission is to protect all people who purchase any type of real estate and their advice to consumers is to obtain the services of a Buyer's Representative.
-This program takes that advice a step further and EXCLUSIVELY represents only the Buyer.
+The Arizona Department of Real Estate (ADRE) is a state agency who's mission is to protect all people who purchase any type of real estate.
+Their advice to consumers is to obtain the services of a Buyer Representative.

 There is a difference... and it is YOUR choice!